aitshuber/immunizecc/community.md

     text: >-
       #### Not sure what activities may be a good fit for you?
 No worries!&nbsp;
-      A member of our Community Engagement Team would be happy to visit with you about your interests and to discuss details about ways to take action.&nbsp;
+      A member of our Community Engagement Team would be happy to visit with you about your interests and to provide details about ways to take action.&nbsp;
     brand_color:
     centered: true